reptilmo/recipe-server/client-yew/README.md

     trunk serve
 ```

+### Notes
+By default the server listens on port 8888, and the client app is served on port 3111.

 ## License
 This project is made available under "MIT License".
 See the file `LICENSE.txt` in this repository.